ToshioCP/Gtk4-tutorial/gfm/Readme_for_developers.md

 Click on the code button (green button) in the top page of this repository.
 Then, click "Download ZIP".
 - Ruby and rake.
 - Pandoc.
-It is used to generate html and latex files.
+It is used to convert markdown to html and latex.
 - Latex system.
 Texlive2020 or later version is recommended.
 It is used to generate pdf file.

 ## Github flavored markdown

-When you see [gtk4_tutorial github page](https://github.com/ToshioCP/Gtk4-tutorial), you'll find `Readme.md` contents below the list of files.
+When you see [gtk4_tutorial github page](https://github.com/ToshioCP/Gtk4-tutorial), you'll find the contents of `Readme.md` below the list of files.
 This file is written in markdown language.
 A markdown file has `.md` suffix.

 There are several kinds of markdown language.
 `Readme.md` uses 'github flavored markdown', which is often shortened as GFM.
-Markdown files in the gfm directory also written in GFM.
+Markdown files in the `gfm` directory also written in GFM.
 If you are not familiar with it, refer to the page [github flavor markdown spec](https://github.github.com/gfm/).

 ## Pandoc's markdown

 This tutorial also uses another markdown -- pandoc's markdown.
 Pandoc is a converter between markdown, html, latex, word docx and so on.
-This type of markdown is used to convert markdown to html and latex in this tutorial.
+This type of markdown is used to convert markdown to html and latex.

 ## Src.md file

 Src.md file has ".src.md" suffix.
-The syntax of src.md file is similar to markdown but it has a special command which isn't included in markdown syntax.
+The syntax of .src.md file is similar to markdown but it has a special command which isn't included in markdown syntax.
 It is @@@ command.
 The command starts with a line that begins with "@@@" and it ends with a line "@@@".
 For example,